-Here’s a few photographs from a recent West Tower Wedding in Aughton, and they’re a great example of what documentary wedding photography isn’t.
-The wedding day was at West Tower from start to finish and the couple utilised the space well for their special day.
+Here’s a few photographs from a recent West Tower Wedding in Aughton; The wedding day was at West Tower from start to finish and the couple utilised the space well for their special day.
 West Tower is an exclusive venue that only hosts weddings which can provide an advantage over some other venues in the Lancashire area.
+A great advantage of the West Tower wedding venue is the exclusivity, so you know only you and your guests (plus staff of course) are at the venue.
+It might not seem much, but trust me that it does add to the overall experience for you and your guests.

 Wedding Photography Style

-So, let’s get back to wedding photography style (I like to talk about that 😊).
-I have said in previous blogs that it’s tricky choosing a wedding photographer, and a style of wedding photography.
+Wedding photography style (I like to talk about that 😊); I have said in previous blogs that it’s tricky choosing a wedding photographer, and a style of wedding photography.
 It’s so complicated as there is so much information to digest from Bridal Magazines, Bridal Websites, Friends, Family, and what other photographers say.
 There doesn’t appear to be one truth so you can understand a true definition.
-So, let’s make a judgement about the West Tower wedding photographs on whether it’s documentary wedding photography or if it’s traditional wedding photography
+Perhaps have a read on my website to learn more about documentary wedding photography.

 Researching Documentary Photography